 - Placement of residents with possible or confirmed COVID-19 in a designated zone, with designated staffing (where staffing levels permit) to facilitate care and minimise further spread is known as cohorting.
 As the lay-out for each RCF will differ, the zoned area might be a floor, a wing or a separate annex.
-In these zoned areas, heightened infection prevention and control measures are critical - Cohorting includes residents who are placed in single rooms close together, or in multioccupancy areas within the building or section of a ward/unit - Where possible, residents with probable or confirmed COVID-19 should be isolated in single rooms with ensuite facilities.
-If there are multiple residents and if it is practical to do so, these single rooms should be located in close proximity to one another in one zone, for example on a particular floor or area within the facility - Where single room capacity is exceeded and it is necessary to cohort residents in a multioccupancy room: - Only residents with a confirmed diagnosis of COVID-19 can be cohorted together; - Residents with suspected COVID-19 should not be cohorted with those who are confirmed positive; - The risk of cohorting suspected cases in multi-occupancy areas is much greater than that of cohorting confirmed positive residents together, as the suspected cohort is likely to include residents with and without COVID-19; - Where residents are cohorted in multi-occupancy rooms, every effort should be made to minimise cross-transmission risk: - Maintain as much physical distance as possible between beds; if possible reduce the number of residents/beds in the area to facilitate social distancing
+In these zoned areas, heightened infection prevention and control measures are critical and practical measures to improve ventilation should be implemented. - Cohorting includes residents who are placed in single rooms close together, or in multioccupancy areas within the building or section of a ward/unit - Where possible, residents with probable or confirmed COVID-19 should be isolated in single rooms with ensuite facilities.
+If there are multiple residents and if it is practical to do so, these single rooms should be located in close proximity to one another in one zone, for example on a particular floor or area within the facility - Where single room capacity is exceeded and it is necessary to cohort residents in a multioccupancy room: - Only residents with a confirmed diagnosis of COVID-19 can be cohorted together; - Residents with suspected COVID-19 should not be cohorted with those who are confirmed positive; - The risk of cohorting suspected cases in multi-occupancy areas is much greater than that of cohorting confirmed positive residents together, as the suspected cohort is likely to include residents with and without COVID-19; - Where residents are cohorted in multi-occupancy rooms, every effort should be made to minimise cross-transmission risk: - Maintain as much physical distance as possible between beds; if possible reduce the number of residents/beds in the area to facilitate social distancing - Close privacy curtains if available between the beds to minimise opportunities for close contact

-- Close privacy curtains if available between the beds to minimise opportunities for close contact - There should be clear signage indicating that the area is a designated zone to alert staff about cohorting location in the RCF.
-A zone may have multi-occupancy rooms or a series of single rooms - A designated cohort area should ideally be separated from non-cohort areas by closed doors - Minimise unnecessary movement of staff in cohort areas and ensure that the number of staff entering the cohort area is kept to a minimum - Staff working in cohort areas should not be assigned to work in non-COVID-19 areas - In so far as is possible, the cohort area should not be used as a thoroughfare by other residents, visitors or staff, including residents being transferred, staff going for meal breaks and staff entering and exiting the building
+- There should be clear signage indicating that the area is a designated zone to alert staff about cohorting location in the RCF.
+A zone may have multi-occupancy rooms or a series of single rooms - A designated cohort area should ideally be separated from non-cohort areas by closed doors - Minimise unnecessary movement of staff in cohort areas and ensure that the number of staff entering the cohort area is kept to a minimum - Staff working in cohort areas should be fully vaccinated if possible and should not be assigned to work in non-COVID-19 areas - In so far as is possible, the cohort area should not be used as a thoroughfare by other residents, visitors or staff, including residents being transferred, staff going for meal breaks and staff entering and exiting the building - A respirator mask (such as an FFP2 mask) should be available for use by staff working in the cohort area during the period when the residents are infectious however use of a surgical mask and face shield also affords substantial protection. - Improve ventilation in the cohort area in so far as practical consistent with comfort and safety.